 The Tennessee Tech University Faculty Senate serves as a representative voice of the teaching and research faculty at Tennessee Tech.
 The born-digital records include meeting records, resolutions, and the website of the Tennessee Tech University Faculty Senate from 2017 to 2020.
 The records also include digitized copies of the Tennessee Tech University Faculty Handbooks.
 The majority of the Faculty Senate records are not available online--see the finding aid at https://archives.tntech.edu/repositories/2/resources/97

-Records created and collected by the Tennessee Tech University Office of the President in the course of administrating the university.
-The bulk of the records are not available online.
-Check out the full finding aid here: https://archives.tntech.edu/repositories/2/resources/27
+Newsletters, syllabi, and website of the Tennessee Tech University Department of Foreign Languages.
+The bulk of the Department's records are not available online; see the finding aid at https://archives.tntech.edu/repositories/2/resources/109

 Photographs created by a commercial photography studio that operated in Cookeville, Tennessee from about 1911-1974.

 Christine Jones collected materials and organized them into folders by topic during her time as reference librarian in the Tennessee Tech University Library.
 The subject files include copies and originals of materials dealing with counties, notable families, and a variety of historical topics dealing with the Upper Cumberland.
 Subject files continue to be added from ongoing acquisitions.
 The bulk of the subject files are not available online; see the finding aid at https://archives.tntech.edu/repositories/2/resources/30

 Photographs of campus buildings and student life at Tennessee Tech University taken by freshman student Bryson Lee.